Côte d'Azur University

 The University of Nice Sophia Antipolis was founded in 1965 and organised in eight faculties, two autonomous institutes and one engineering school.
-It was merged in 2019 into the University of Côte d'Azur.
+It was merged in 2019 into the Côte d'Azur University.

 It has nearly 30,000 students in initial and continuing education, including 20% foreign students, and eight University and Research Schools (EUR).
 Its university campuses are located in several cities of the Alpes-Maritimes department (Nice, Cannes, Grasse, Menton) as well as Sophia Antipolis technology park.
 It is part of the academic region Provence-Alpes-Côte d'Azur which includes the academies of Aix-Marseille and Nice.

 Under the chairmanship of Frédérique Vidal, the university was awarded IDEX for its project called "UCA Jedi" supported by numerous companies.
 The "University Côte d'Azur Foundation" was created in 2017 to collect donations to finance research projects.

 It also hosts the first WWW Interactive Multipurpose Server (WIMS).

-It is a member of the Coordination of French Research-Intensive Universities (CURIF), the equivalent of the Russell Group in the UK.

 History

-The University of Côte d'Azur, under the name of University of Nice, was officially established by decree dated October 23, 1965.
+Côte d'Azur University, under the name of University of Nice, was officially established by decree dated October 23, 1965.
 However, it has roots that go back to the 17th century, with the Collegium Jurisconsultorum Niciensium created in 1639 by the Princes of Savoy.
 It was composed of a body of jurisconsuls (law consultants and lawyers) and it lasted until Nice was incorporated into France in 1860.
 In the 17th century, courses were taught at its College of Medicine.

-The University of Côte d'Azur's vocation was asserted at the beginning of the 20th century, thanks to the combined efforts of several university members, such as the Dean Louis Trotabas and Maurice Mignon.
-In 1933 with the help of local communities and the City of Nice in particular, they created the Centre Universitaire Méditerranéen (currently a conference center) situated on the Promenade des Anglais whose first Administrator was the French poet, Paul Valéry.
+Côte d'Azur University's vocation was asserted at the beginning of the 20th century, thanks to the combined efforts of several university members, such as the Dean Louis Trotabas and Maurice Mignon.
+In 1933 with the help of local communities and the city of Nice in particular, they created the Centre Universitaire Méditerranéen (currently a conference center) situated on the Promenade des Anglais whose first administrator was the French poet, Paul Valéry.
 Following that, the Institut d'Etudes Juridiques was established In 1938, the Institut d'Etudes Littéraires in 1941, and the Institut d'Etudes Scientifiques in 1945.
-La Faculté de Droit et des Sciences Economiques (The College of Law and Economics) was created by decree on August 2, 1962 and was connected to the Université d'Aix-Marseille.
+La Faculté de Droit et des Sciences Economiques (The College of Law and Economics) was created by decree on August 2, 1962, and was connected to the Aix-Marseille University.